vlad-pbr/overengineered-chess/README.md

 It exposes the following API endpoints:

-- `POST /game/{game_id}`: creates a Redis stream for a new game of chess where all moves will be stored
+- `WS   /game/{game_id}/create`: creates a Redis stream for a new game of chess where all moves will be stored and transmits performed moves to client via websocket
-- `WS   /game/{game_id}`: exposes a websocket through which the gateway will send existing as well as new moves
+- `WS   /game/{game_id}/join`: establishes websocket connection through which game moves will be transmitted to client
-- `POST /move`: delegates new move to move validator for further validation and addition to the game stream
+- `POST /game/{game_id}/move`: delegates new move to move validator for further validation and addition to the game stream
+- `POST /game/{game_id}/suggest`: returns a list of valid moves for a given chess piece

 It reads the following environment variables: